lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 39. **

-1\.A dark cloud of providence is the guide of the people of God by day.
+1\.
+A dark cloud of providence is the guide of the people of God by day.

-2\.A bright cloud of promises is their guide by night. *G.R.*
+2\.
+A bright cloud of promises is their guide by night. *G. R.*

 **Verse 39.** The Lord's goodness exemplified in our varying conditions.

-1\.For prosperity—a cloud.
+1\.
+For prosperity—a cloud.

-2\.For adversity—a light.
+2\.
+For adversity—a light.
 A good text would be found in "light in the night."

 **Verse 40. **

-1\.God often gives in love what is not asked.
+1\.
+God often gives in love what is not asked.
 So the bread from heaven which was beyond all they could ask or think.

-2\.He sometimes gives in anger what is asked.
-They asked for flesh to eat—"and he brought quails."— *G.R.*
+2\.
+He sometimes gives in anger what is asked.
+They asked for flesh to eat—"and he brought quails."— *G. R.*

 **Verse 41.** We have,

-1\.A type of the person of Christ, in the rock.
+1\.
+A type of the person of Christ, in the rock.

 (a) Unsightly as Horeb—"When we shall see him, there is no beauty, "etc. (Isa 43:2).

 (b) Firm and immovable "Who is a rock, save our God?"
 (2Sa 22:32).

-2\.A type of the sufferings of Christ, in the smitten rock.
+2\.
+A type of the sufferings of Christ, in the smitten rock.

 (a) Smitten by the rod of the Law.

 (b) Smitten to the heart.

-3\.A type of the benefits of Christ, in the water flowing from the rock—pure, refreshing, perpetual, abundant. *James Bennett*, 1828.
+3\.
+A type of the benefits of Christ, in the water flowing from the rock—pure, refreshing, perpetual, abundant. *James Bennett*, 1828.

 **Verse 41. **

-1\.The miraculous energy of God's grace in the conversion of a sinner: "He opened the rock, and the waters gushed out."
+1\.
+The miraculous energy of God's grace in the conversion of a sinner: "He opened the rock, and the waters gushed out."

-2\.The effect in relation to others, which demonstrates at once the excellence and the reality of the miracle in ourselves: "They ran in the dry places like a river."— *Thomas Dale*, 1836.
+2\.
+The effect in relation to others, which demonstrates at once the excellence and the reality of the miracle in ourselves: "They ran in the dry places like a river."— *Thomas Dale*, 1836.

 **Verse 41. **

-1\.The grand source—the rock opened.
+1\.
+The grand source—the rock opened.

-2\.The liberal stream—"gushed out".
+2\.
+The liberal stream—"gushed out".

-3\.The continued flow—"in dry places".
+3\.
+The continued flow—"in dry places".

 **Verse 42. **

-1\.The grand source—the rock opened.
+1\.
+The grand source—the rock opened.

-2\.The liberal stream—"gushed out".
+2\.
+The liberal stream—"gushed out".

-3\.The continued law—"in dry places".
+3\.
+The continued law—"in dry places".

 **Verse 45.** Obedience to God the design of his mercies to us.